RCSB PDB Help

 What is Basic Search?

-Located in the top bar of the website, this search can be used to searches for molecular structures (both experimental structures and computed structure models or CSMs).
+Located in the top bar of the website, this search can be used to searches for macromolecular structures (experimental and integrative structures from the PDB archive and Computed Structure Models or CSMs from AlphaFold DB and ModelArchive) by entering keywords or phrases—similar to a standard search engine.

 Why use Basic Search?